bens4lsu/theskinny-publish/Content/blog2/music-friday-joshua-tree-anniversary.md

 tags: music-pop-culture
 id: 1357
 ---
 Twenty-five years ago this week, U2's Joshua Tree album hit #1 on the US charts.
 To celebrate, I listened to the album from the first low rumbling of "Where the Streets Have No Name" to the kind of weird, Beatle-esque ending of "Mothers of the Disappeared" straight through, for the 1367th time.
-There aren't many albums that are in my regular rotation after so many years, but I've never gotten tired of <i>The Joshua Tree</i>
+There aren't many albums that are in my regular rotation after so many years, but I've never gotten tired of *The Joshua Tree*

 <table cellpadding="2" align="right"><tr><td width="5" rowspan="2"><spacer type="block" width="5" height="1"></td><td width="130" ><iframe src="http://rcm.amazon.com/e/cm?lt1=_blank&bc1=000000&IS2=1&nou=1&bg1=B5B5CD&fc1=000000&lc1=0000FF&t=theskinnyonbe-20&o=1&p=8&l=as4&m=amazon&f=ifr&ref=ss_til&asins=B001NB5BA4" style="width:120px;height:240px;" scrolling="no" marginwidth="0" marginheight="0" frameborder="0"></iframe></td></table>